Waukee Northwest High School

 Waukee Northwest High School is a high school located in Waukee, Iowa.
 It officially opened on August 18, 2021, and split Waukee into two different school feeders, the other school being Waukee High School.
 The school has three levels, and an auditorium that can hold 1,000 people.

 Due to the rise in population in the city of Waukee, in 2018, voters from Waukee voted for a $117 million bond to finance the high school.
 Development and planning began in 2018 with plans for a sports complex being built right next to the school.
 The school district would own 100 acre of the planned property, while the city would own 60 acre.

 Academics

 Waukee Northwest has a graduation rate of 97%, and an 85% student progress rate.
 (Note: This measures student mastery of math, reading and oftentimes science state assessments based on the proportions of students who achieved each proficiency level.)
 They have a 69% math proficiency and a 77% reading proficiency.
+It contains grades 10th through 12th.